dershoff/simulation-of-planarian-movement/README.md

     opts.worm.mass = 10; %arbitrary
     opts.worm.dt = 1; %time step for integration
     ```

 2. Create a worm:

     ``` Matlab
     w = gen_worm(opts);
-    w.singleShow; %visualise
+    w.singleShow; %  visualise the position and orientation.
     ```
-3. Create settings for simulation:
+3. All work is done in the method of the worm-class, called "worm.move()".
+It configures randomly (with user-defined biases) new configuration of cilia beating forces, calculates the translatoin and rotation and updates the position of the worm.
+You just need to write a wrapper around this functoin that does what you want (See below "runStuff").
     ``` Matlab
+    w.move;
+    w.singleShow; % visualise new position and orientation

+    ```

+4. Create settings for simulation:
+    ``` Matlab
     opts.simulation.frames = 100;
     opts.simulation.showFrames = 1;
-    opts.simulation.showStamps = 0;
+    opts.simulation.showStamps = 1;
-    opts.simulation.saveVideo = 0;
+    opts.simulation.saveVideo = 1;
     opts.simulation.VideoName = 'temp_test';
     ```

-3. Run simulation.
-Iterations are done inside the funciton "runStuff"; the acrtual workhorse is the method of the worm class "worm.move(), which updates the coordinates due to cilia forces and updates the cilia force parameters.
+5. Any simulation would utilize the method "worm.move".
+A user just needs to write a function-wrapper that uses this method in the way he needs.
+One broadly applicable example is the function "runStuff", which calls this method given number of times and extracts various parameters of the worm: position, orientation, total cilia force, etc.
     ``` Matlab
-    plotOn =  1; % to visualize iteraitno steps
+    plotOn =  1; % to visualize iteraitions
     runStuff(w, opts, plotOn);
     ````
-4. The output parameters can be accumulated and then plotted.
+4. The output parameters of this wrapper functions can be collected and then plotted.
+See "f2_test_angles.m" or "f2_test_bodyLengths.m"
-    ``` Matlab
-    TODO;
-    ```

 Look for more exmaples in the coresponding folder.